-The precipitous evolution of the web and mobile devices has made eLearning adaptable, timesaving, and cost-effective in education process.
-Besides, since the early days of eLearning, its advantages and have significantly overshadowed those of face-to-face training, making distance education a crucial pillar of every new education and training system [7].
+48 Modern education promotes teaching and learning through sophisticated methods.
+The 49 precipitous evolution of the web and mobile devices has made eLearning adaptable, time-saving, and 50 cost-effective in education process.
+Besides, since the early days of eLearning, its advantages and 51 have significantly overshadowed those of face-to-face training, making distance education an crucial 52 pillar of every new education and training system [7].

-Also, the pandemic of Covid-19 [8] that disrupted the education and training of an entire generation makes necessary the use of eLearning platforms for distance education.
-The distance education systems use modern communication and information technologies to achieve the essential two-way interaction to accelerate and support the educational process [9].
-But the new trends in eLearning philosophy such as interactive videos, learning analytics, mobile-friendly online course platforms, virtual conferences, etc. [10], marks the transition to a new era, that needs to expand the learning process with more sophisticated educational opportunities throughout the life of individuals.
-The ternary relationship that develops between the instructor, the trainee, and the educational material replaces the dual relationship between the instructor and the trainee that until now characterized conventional education [11].
+53 Also, the pandemic of Covid-19 that disrupted the education and training of an entire generation 54 makes necessary the use of eLearning platforms for distance education.
+The distance education 55 systems use modern communication and information technologies to achieve the essential two-way 56 interaction to accelerate and support the educational process [8].
+But the new trends in eLearning 57 philosophy such as interactive videos, learning analytics, mobile-friendly online course platforms, 58 virtual conferences, etc. [9], marks the transition to a new era, that needs to expand the learning 59 process with more sophisticated educational opportunities throughout the life of individuals.
+The 60 ternary relationship that develops between the instructor, the trainee, and the educational material 61 replaces the dual relationship between the instructor and the trainee that until now characterized 62 conventional education [10].

-Simultaneously, the rapid development of the cloud computing, the SWeb methodologies, and especially the AI technologies, offer new opportunities in the future development of innovative systems that will allow the smarter management of learning content, for providing personalized educational environments [12].
+63 Simultaneously, the rapid development of the cloud computing, the SWeb methodologies, and 64 especially the AI technologies, offer new opportunities in the future development of innovative 65 systems that will allow the smarter management of learning content, for providing personalized 66 educational environments [11].

-The SWeb technologies are as much about the data as they are about rational and logic but does not agreement with amorphous content.
-It is about representative not only organized data and links but also the implication of the main theories and relations.
-For example, the RDF is the introductory technology in the SWeb stack, which is an adaptable graph information prototype that does not entail rationality or interpretation in any way.
-Even the elements of the SWeb stack that arrangement with interpretation and assumption are prepared in well-understood official semantics and can usually be conveyed via straightforward sets of instructions [5].
-As such, they lack both the complication and the vagueness of AI methods that are based on machine learning and neural prototypes.
+67 The SWeb technologies are as much about the data as they are about rational and logic but does 68 not agreement with amorphous content.
+It is about representative not only organized data and links 69 but also the implication of the main theories and relations.
+For example, the RDF is the introductory 70 technology in the SWeb stack, which is a adaptable graph information prototype that does not entail 71 rationality or interpretation in any way.
+Even the elements of the SWeb stack that arrangement with 72 interpretation and assumption are prepared in well-understood official semantics and can usually be 73 conveyed via straightforward sets of instructions [5].
+As such, they lack both the complication and 74 the vagueness of AI methods that are based on machine learning and neural prototypes.

-AI defined as "a system's ability to correctly interpret external data, to learn from such data, and to use those learnings to achieve specific goals and tasks through flexible adaptation" [13].
+AI defined as "a system's ability to correctly interpret external data, to learn from such data, and to use those learnings to achieve specific goals and tasks through flexible adaptation" [12].
 Also, an AI system includes capabilities to learn from experience and connectivity and can adapt according to the current situation.

-The most important developments concerning the combination of AI and SWeb in education and more specifically in the modern eLearning systems focus on:
+The most important developments concerning the combination of AI and SWeb in educationand more specifically in the modern eLearning systems focus on:

-1. in information management with appropriate ontologies for optimized performance.
+In information management with appropriate ontologies for optimized performance.
 The use of ontologies in collaborative environments where collective content are produced, will allow correlations between heterogeneous sources (documents, emails, etc.) in order to easily retrieve all the absolutely relevant information.

-2. in the digital libraries where they need to comply with the semantic ontologies and organize their librarian catalogs in a semantic way so that search engines can locate the appropriate content.
+85 2.
+In the digital libraries where they need to comply with the semantic ontologies and organize 86 their librarian catalogs in a semantic way so that search engines can locate the appropriate content.

-3. In the development of innovative applications and eLearning platforms, which using semantic ontologies, will allow the transform of distance education, creating friendly in search engines semantic "maps" of learning material and content.
+87 3.
+In the development of innovative applications and eLearning platforms, which using 88 semantic ontologies, will allow the transform of distance education, creating friendly in search 89 engines semantic "maps" of learning material and content.